 6.3 Registration

-A Toolkit applet shall register to the JCRE as specified in "Runtime Environment Specification, Java Card™ Platform, 3.0.1 Classic Edition" [3].
+A Toolkit applet shall register to the JCRE as specified in "Java Card™ Platform, Runtime Environment Specification, Classic Edition, Version 3.1" [3].

 A Toolkit applet shall register to the CAT Runtime Environment, by calling the ToolkitRegistrySystem.getEntry() method.
 A Toolkit applet can change its registration to toolkit events during its whole life cycle.